← return to study.practicaldsc.org

 Maize Mist: Free, made of 1 ingredient, 5.0 rating

 Which of the following products have a predicted probability of being designed for sensitive skin of at least 0.5 (50%)?
-For each product, select Yes or No and justify your answer.
+For each product, select Yes or No.

 Wolfcare: